pol-ulderink/pol-ulderink.github.io/README.md

 * though `tasks` and `names` are passed in as arguments a rename seems impossible because of some global use
 * gradients for bars with an unknown end date
+* put chart in a div or prive some other to have the body width and height independent of the chart

 Page template for this repository